afrendeiro/toolkit/docs/source/intro.rst

 This will install all the Python dependencies needed too.
 See `here <https://github.com/afrendeiro/toolkit/blob/master/requirements/requirements.txt>`_ a list of all Python dependencies used.

-If you wish to install libraries required for additional work, you can do:
+If you wish to install optional libraries that interface with R libraries, you can pass ``[rstats`` to the following pip call:

 .. code-block:: bash

-   pip install ngs-toolkit[rstats] [--user]
+   pip install ngs-toolkit[rstats]

 Non-Python optional requirements